lifting-bits/mcsema/docs/CommonErrors.md

     Error translating instruction at 4007cf; unsupported opcode 176

-**Technical Background:**: The semantics of the instruction you are trying to translate are not present in mcsema.
+**Technical Background:** The semantics of the instruction you are trying to translate are not present in mcsema.

 **Possible Fixes:** First, you could implement the instruction semantics and submit a pull request with the implementation.
 Second, you can try to use the `-ignore-unsupported` flag to `mcsema-lift` so mcsema will silenty ignore this unsupported instruction.
 Missing instructions may or may not matter, depending on what you want to do with the translated bitcode.